 I’d suggest either a wool coat or a trench coat.
 I went with a trench because I didn’t want to lug around a thick coat and I wanted something that would do well in the rain.
 I saw a lot of Londoners out with puffer jackets and wool coats so you’d be safe packing those as well.
 A trench or puffer is convenient because they’re lightweight and you can easily layer under them while a wool coat does tend to overheat if the sun comes out.

-**Shop my trench coat here
+**Similar and more classic trench coat here